-Who has the edge in the 111th Apple Cup: UW Huskies or WSU Cougars?
+Who has the edge in the 112th Apple Cup: UW Huskies or WSU Cougars?

 Secondary

 The Cougars have dismissed three players from the secondary in the past couple of weeks, including one starter.
-The unit has struggled big time all season, although the effort seems to be better since defensive coordinator Tracy Claeys resigned in midseason.
+The unit has struggled big-time all season, although the effort seems to be better since defensive coordinator Tracy Claeys resigned in midseason.
 The Huskies lost some great talent to the NFL, but it’s still a solid unit if not as good as last season.

 Edge: Washington